Wells River Graded School: Description and history

 The former Wells River Graded School building stands set back from Main Street (US 5) on the south side of the village of Wells River, adjacent to the Wells River Congregational Church.
 It is a 1-1/2 story brick building, with a mansard roof providing a full second story.
 A tower-like section projects from the center of the front facade, also two stories tall, its roof crested by an iron railing and capped by an open belfry with pyramidal roof.
 Both the main roof and belfry roof are composed of multicolored slate shingles.
 The building corners are quoined in brick, and the eaves are studded with paired Italianate brackets.
 Entrances are set flanking the central projecting, under hip-roof porches, also with multicolor slate roofs.
 The interior plan has two classrooms on each floor, with separate stairwells in the two western corners.

 The school was built in 1874.
 Although its architect is not documented, the building is stylistically similar to others designed by Lambert Packard in St. Johnsbury.
 The building was adapted to commercial and community uses in the mid-1970s.

+July 2022 building fire

+On July 18, 2022, while undergoing restoration work by a private owner, the building was severely damaged by fire causing collapse of the roof and upper floors.
+As of 2023, the building remains in ruin, with no certainty of any future attempt at restoration.